maxbarnas/sigkill.dk/links.md

 cool ones around.
 Here's a list of the ones I think are worth checking out.

+* [Anders Damsgaard](https://adamsgaard.dk/)'s website has a cool retro look (at least of this writing), and interesting information about his Unix-ish approach to writing scientific code.

 * [Bitreich](http://bitreich.org/) is a radical splinter group from [suckless.org](http://suckless.org/).
 They focus on simple software and incomprehensible organisational politics (that I am pretty sure